Den0702/social-app/README.md

 # Brief description of the web-application
-This is a project of a web-application modelling behaviour of some features of a social media service (taking an example from _twitter_).
+This is a web-application project modelling behaviour of some features of a social media service (taking an example from _twitter_).
 It gives the possibility of creating an account[^1], browsing feed, liking posts, subscribing other users.

 ## Main features
 - Signing user up and in